dbt-labs/dbt_metrics/README.md

 ## Develop
 There are times when you want to test what a metric might look like before defining it in your project.
 In these cases you should use the `develop` metric, which allows you to provide a single metric in a contained yml in order to simulate what the metric might loook like if defined in your project.

-**Limitations:**
-- The provided yml can only contain one metric
-- The metric in question cannot be an derived metric

 ```sql
 {% set my_metric_yml -%}